 - 1/4 cup finely chopped dill pickles or pickle relish

 - 1 tablespoon fresh minced dill or 1 teaspoon dried dill

 - Serve with all kinds of seafood recipes, like salmon patties, fish sticks or fish tacos.

-- Store in the refrigerator in a tightly sealed container - lasts for quite a while in the fridge.
+- Store in the refrigerator in a tightly sealed container – lasts for 2 weeks in the fridge.